-This is only a sample itinerary and how we actually spend our days when we're in the Khutzeymateen may differ from below.
+This is only a sample itinerary and how we actually spend our days may differ somewhat from this proposed schedule.
 Two factors interact to influence how we spend each day - the location of bears and the timing of the tides (we can only access some areas - such as the channels in the estuary - during high tides).
 Both of these factors change day-by-day.